fulltrucker/rtfm.evanchute.com/pages/01.rtfm/docs.md

 ## Who dat ninja?

-This guide is collaboratively written, edited, and curated by My Own Damn Self.
+This guide is collaboratively written, edited, and curated by My Own Damn Self™.